The project is in a healthy, maintained state

 Claude Agent SDK for Ruby

-⚠️ DISCLAIMER: This is an unofficial, community-maintained Ruby SDK for Claude Agent.
-It is not officially supported or maintained by Anthropic.
-For official SDK support, please refer to the Python SDK.
+Disclaimer: This is an unofficial, community-maintained Ruby SDK for Claude Agent.
+It is not officially supported by Anthropic.
+For official SDK support, see the Python SDK.

 This implementation is based on the official Python SDK and aims to provide feature parity for Ruby developers.
 Use at your own risk.